lynzrand/lynzrand/README.md

 - Mastodon: [rynco@mastodon.social](https://mastodon.social/web/@rynco) (Basically a Twitter account mirror)
 - Ingress: `Rynco`

-#### Supporting me

-Everything is support!
-Leave a like on Twitter, subscribe to my Telegram channel, chat with me and share cool stuff, maybe watch my videos (when they're up).
-Friends are always welcomed!

-If you really love my projects, maybe consider supporting me at <https://ko-fi.com/rynco>.
-I dunno but I might spend more time on them!

 ### I'm looking for a job!

 Check out my resumé ([English][resume-en] / [中文简历][resume-zh]) if you're hiring!